Giannis Dintsikos

 Giannis Dintsikos (Γιάννης Δίντσικος; born 25 June 1960) is a Greek former professional footballer who played as a forward.

 Club career

-Dintsikos started playing football in his hometown of Kozani at Doxa Rodiani.
-Five years later he joined the academies of Kastoria, where he was promoted to the men's team in 1977.
+Dintsikos started playing football in 1969 at Doxa Rodiani of his hometown Kozani.
+Five years later he joined the academies of Kastoria and in 1977 he was promoted to the men's team.
 He was a member of the team that won the Greek Cup in 1980, while he also scored in the final at the 5–2 against Iraklis.

-In the summer of 1981, Dintsikos moved to AEK Athens.
+On 6 July 1981, Dintsikos was transferred to AEK Athens, for a fee of 20 million drachmas.
 On 21 October 1984 he scored a hat-trick in the imposing 7–2 at home over Pierikos.
-In November 1988 Dintsikos was forced to retire from football at the age of 29, due to health issues and his problematic off-field life.
 He played for 8 seasons at the club winning another Greek Cup in 1983, as well as the championship in 1989.
+Nevertheless, his health issues and problematic off-field life had a negative impact throughout his career and led in his playing time become significantly reduced.
+The above situation led in his eventual release from the club on 1 November 1988.

+On 18 November, Dintsikos returned to Kastoria, who were playing in the second division.
+After the end of the season he moved to Asteras Amaliadas at the local championships of Elis and finished his career in 1992.